What Happens To Women In Their 50s?

 Yes, we are.
 We are not kidding.
 When a woman turns 50, she is done taking bullshit.
 She is done with unhealthy relationships.
 After years of putting up with being controlled, manipulated, or dismissed, women over 50 are done with compromising to keep the peace!

-Women have been culturally conditioned for centuries to be nurturing and people pleasing.
+Women have been culturally conditioned for centuries to be nurturing and people-pleasing.
 Something happens after a woman turns 50, she begins to see people for who they really are.
 She recognizes that waiting around and hoping for someone to change is hurting her.

 Some Relationships Will Change After 50

 She decides to take action.
 It might mean she leaves a toxic work environment, finally accepting that her boss is a narcissistic nightmare.
-Or she might decide to let go of a friend that uses her, realizing that her so-called friend is using her as a energy resource, leaving her to feel unbalanced and empty.
+Or she might decide to let go of a friend that uses her, realizing that her so-called friend is using her as an energy resource, leaving her to feel unbalanced and empty.

 Sometimes when a woman turns 50, she decides to leave her marriage.
 After decades of hoping for change, she finally accepts that she deserves more than her husband is willing to give her.

 Realizing that she is worthy of more love and support, she chooses to end her partnership, knowing that she tried her best.
-When her emotional despair and mental pain is greater than her fear of the future, women over the age of 50 are done putting up with bullshit.
+When her emotional despair and mental pain are greater than her fear of the future, women over the age of 50 are done putting up with bullshit.

 #2 You commit to telling yourself the truth.

 When a woman is over the age of 50, she begins to tell herself the truth.
 It might start with something small, like ” I never really liked wearing make-up” or ” I have hated wearing dresses since I was a child.”
-Starting with small truths creates a sense of safety that we can trust ourself to know what is best for our life.
+Starting with small truths creates a sense of safety that we can trust ourselves to know what is best for our life.